JoelManYunLee/Owl-Eye/LANDING_DETECTION_README.md

   - Transforms landing position to top-down view and checks if inside court boundaries
   - Returns "IN" or "OUT"

-- **`is_in_player_reach_zone(pos, player_joints_list, epsx=1.5, epsy=2.0)`**:
+- **`is_in_player_reach_zone(pos, player_joints_list, reach_epsx=1.5, reach_epsy=2.0)`**:
-  - Checks if position is in any player's reach zone using generous parameters
+  - Checks if position is in any player's reach zone
-  - Used for ambiguity checking in the triage system
+  - Used in Player Hit Filter to identify potential player hits

-- **`is_in_clear_ground_zone(pos, player_joints_list, threshold_px=30)`**:
+- **`is_point_near_net_keypoints(point, net_points, max_distance=15)`**:
-  - Checks if position is significantly below player's feet (clear ground zone)
+  - Checks if a point is within max_distance pixels of any net keypoint
-  - Used to identify clear ground landings that don't need look-ahead
+  - Returns True if point is close to net, False otherwise
+  - Used in Net Hit Filter for accurate net hit detection

+- **`compute_net_bbox_from_points(net_points, padding=3)`**:
+  - Computes bounding box from net keypoints with minimal padding
+  - Used to determine net height for vertical position checking

-### Key Improvements: The "Look-Ahead" Method
+### Key Improvements: Two-Step Collection and Post-Processing

-The algorithm has been completely redesigned using the "Look-Ahead" method to accurately handle ambiguous situations:
+The algorithm has been redesigned using a two-step approach for highly accurate, single-event rally-ending detection:

-1. **Triage System**: Impacts are first classified as clear or ambiguous:
-   - Clear impacts (far from players or clearly below them) are classified immediately
-   - Ambiguous impacts (near players) enter a waiting state

-2. **Look-Ahead Resolution**: For ambiguous impacts, the algorithm observes post-impact behavior:
-   - Waits 5-10 frames (configurable) before making a decision
-   - Checks if shuttle rose (PLAYER_HIT) or stayed down (GROUND_LANDING)
-   - Uses original impact frame and position for accurate event recording
+1. **Collection Phase**: All potential events are collected during frame processing:
+   - Net hits are identified using distance to net keypoints (15px threshold)
+   - Player hits are filtered using horizontal velocity analysis
+   - Remaining events are stored for post-processing

+2. **Post-Processing Phase**: True landing is determined from collected events:
+   - Analyzes clusters of potential landings (60-frame window)
+   - Prioritizes net hits if present in the final cluster
+   - Ensures only one definitive rally-ending event per video

 3. **Handles Edge Cases**:
-   - **Fast player hits**: Correctly identifies player hits that initially look like ground landings
-   - **Slow ground landings**: Correctly identifies ground landings that initially look like player hits
+   - **Net hits near ground landings**: Net hits are prioritized in post-processing
-   - **Net hits**: Immediately classifies net hits without ambiguity

-4. **Generous Ambiguity Detection**: Uses generous reachability parameters (epsx=1.5, epsy=2.0) to catch all potential ambiguous cases, then resolves them accurately

-5. **Duplicate filtering**: Prevents multiple detections of the same landing event
+   - **Player hits with low vertical rise**: Detected using horizontal velocity threshold
+   - **Multiple potential landings**: Cluster analysis finds the true landing

+4. **Horizontal Velocity Analysis**: Uses `vx` (horizontal velocity) to detect player hits that don't show significant vertical rise, improving accuracy for defensive shots

+5. **Single-Event Detection**: Post-processing ensures only one rally-ending event is returned, eliminating false positives and duplicate detections

 See `USAGE_LANDING_ANNOTATION.md` for how to run and visualize on video with a timeline.